Jaimierl/meditation-webapp/README.md

 Chillax - Meditation App:
 I build an app with a direct and powerful purpose.
 It does all of the things that it accomplishes well.
 I should describe the purpose and functionality so those that visit my README understand the app

-Author: Christine Lora, Brian T, Jae L, Osborn D
-Links and Resources
+Author: Christine Lora, Brian Taete, Jae L, Osborn D Links and Resources submission PR
-submission PR